monochromatti/fresnel-lens-maker/README.md

-# Fresnel lens generator
+# Fresnel-lens maker

 This project contains two parts:

   1. A script that generates the DXF profile of a Fresnel plano-convex lens, assuming a known refractive index and diameter.
-  2. A FreeCAD macro that imports the DXF profile into a Sketch, which can be revolved into an object for 3D printing.
+  2. A FreeCAD macro that imports the DXF profile into a Sketch object, which can be revolved into an object for 3D printing.

 Dependencies
 ------------